From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: The chambers of the X (previously Twitter) conversation

 In Fig. \ref{fig:overlap_dist}, we show the overlap distribution, $p(q)$, aggregated over the whole period, where we observe a clear bimodal structure with a sharp peak at $q_{off} = 0.04 \pm 0.02$ and a more spread-out peak at $q_{in} = 0.23 \pm 0.08$.
-We approximate the position and spread of the peaks using a Gaussian kernel density estimator with an optimal bandwidth parameter using Scott's rule \cite{scott2015multivariate} and separating the peaks according to the minimum between them.
-The observed bimodal structure is not trivial.
-To claim this, we compare the empirical structure with the expected chamber overlap distribution of the configuration null model.
-The configuration model consists of random graph ensembles where the edges are statistically independent, but the in-degree sequence is, on average, the same than that of the empirical network (see Appendix \ref{app:configuration} for details).
-For the null model, we find that the expected chamber overlap distribution is unimodal with a well-defined peak.
-We show the empirical and the expected null-model chamber overlap distributions in Fig. \ref{fig:overlap_dist}.
-We find that the peak of the null model coincides with the in-block empirical one but has a lower spread ($q_{null} = 0.22 \pm 0.03$).
-In Appendix \ref{app:configuration}, we derive an explicit expression for the expected chamber overlap, $\expected{q_{ij}}$, between users $i$ and $j$ for a given degree sequence $\bm{k}$.
+We approximate the position and spread of the peaks using a Gaussian kernel density estimator with an optimal bandwidth parameter, as determined by Scott's rule \cite{scott2015multivariate}, and separate the peaks based on the minimum between them.
+The observed bimodal structure clearly indicates the existence of distinct clusters within the leading users.
+The two peaks reflect the fact that given two random leading users, they may have a high overlap close to $q_{in}$ if they are in the same cluster, or a small overlap close to $q_{off}$ if they are in different clusters.